mccdaq/daqhats/README.md

    git clone https://github.com/mccdaq/daqhats.git
    ```
 7. Build and install the shared library, tools, and optional Python support.
 The
-   installer will ask if you want to install Python 2 support.
-It
+   installer will install Python 3 support by default and ask if you want to install
-   will also detect the HAT board EEPROMs and save the contents, if needed.
+   Python 2 support.
+It will also detect the HAT board EEPROMs and save the contents,
+   if needed.

    ```sh
    cd ~/daqhats